verana-labs/decentralized-trust-spec/spec.md

 ### [DT-JSON-SCHEMA-CRED] Decentralized Trust Json Schema Credential

-A DT Json Schema Credential is a [[ref: json schema credential]] self-issued by a Trust Registry DID, that MUST refer to the json schema of a `CredentialSchema` entry created in a `PTR`.
-Issuer of the DT Json Schema Credential MUST be the same DID that the DID of the `TrustRegistry` entry created in the [[ref: PTR]] than owns the `CredentialSchema` entry in the [[ref: PTR]].
+A DT Json Schema Credential is a [[ref: json schema credential]] self-issued by a Trust Registry DID, that MUST refer to the json schema of a `CredentialSchema` entry created in a `DTR`.
+Issuer of the DT Json Schema Credential MUST be the same DID that the DID of the `TrustRegistry` entry created in the [[ref: DTR]] than owns the `CredentialSchema` entry in the [[ref: DTR]].

 A DT Json Schema Credential MUST have a `credentialSchema` property that contains exactly the following: